Josh Richardson: Boston Celtics (2021–2022)

 On July 31, 2021, Richardson was acquired by the Boston Celtics using the remainder of the Gordon Hayward traded player exception in exchange for young center Moses Brown.
 On August 24, the Celtics announced that they had signed Richardson to a contract extension.
 He had a 27-point outing in a win against the New York Knicks.

 San Antonio Spurs (2022–2023)

 On February 10, 2022, Richardson was traded along with Romeo Langford to the San Antonio Spurs in exchange for Derrick White.

 New Orleans Pelicans (2023)

 On February 9, 2023, Richardson was traded to the New Orleans Pelicans in exchange for Devonte' Graham and four future second-round picks.

 Return to Miami (2023–2025)

 On July 2, 2023, Richardson signed with the Miami Heat.

 On February 6, 2025, Richardson was traded to the Utah Jazz in a five-team trade, including Jimmy Butler to the Golden State Warriors, but was waived shortly after.

+Basket Zaragoza (2026)

+On January 23, 2026, Richardson signed with Basket Zaragoza of the Spanish Liga ACB and Europe Cup.
+Richardson signed a contract until the end of the season with an initial 10-day trial period, ultimately averaging 9.6 across five appearances for the team.
+On February 27, Richardson and Zaragoza reached an agreement to put an end to his contract.

+On July 30, 2026, Richardson announced his retirement from professional basketball.